 Keep the Diet Natural

 Foxes need as close to a natural diet as possible.
-Despite the fact that they have quite the taste for sweets and other human foods, care should be taken to avoid feeding any foods other than what was previously recommended.
+Although they have quite the taste for sweets and other human foods, care should be taken to avoid feeding any foods other than what was previously recommended.
 Just because a fox likes something that doesn't mean they should eat it.

 If you are ever unsure what to feed your fox check with your exotics vet for their recommendations.